noxdafox/pebble/doc/index.rst

 More Pickles
 ++++++++++++

-All process functionalities accept `multiprocessing.context` compatible objects.
+All process APIs accept `multiprocessing.context` compatible objects.
 Therefore, it is possible to use alternative implementations such as `multiprocess`_ with `dill`_ in order to serialize more object types.

 ::